johnshang2020/COVID_EWS/README.md

 Please see Notebook Mortality_prediction.ipynb

 ### Prediction
+Using falcon to define RESTful services that use Tensorflow models.

+we have trained to try to predict patient outcomes.

 ### Disclaimer
 This tool is for research purpose and not approved for clinical use.